I am an official Venezianico dealer.

 To the blue Venezianico Nereide GMT 39 in the shop

-The new Venezianico Nereide GMT 39 in purple
+The new Venezianico Nereide GMT 39 in Purple

 To the purple Venezianico Nereide GMT 39 in the shop